RUPESH-KUMAR01/yolo_v8/readme.md

 1. **Model Development:**
     - Implement a straightforward model development approach using the `Sequential` function.
 This will make it easier to read and change the structure of the model.

-2. **Callbacks and Evaluation Metrics:**
-    - Add callbacks and evaluation metrics to monitor and evaluate model performance effectively.